Dan Lawrence: Early, domestic and T20 career

 and made his debut for England Lions.

 Lawrence bowls off-spin with an unusual action.

 In April 2022, he was bought by the London Spirit for the 2022 season of The Hundred.

+In April 2023, he was retained by the London Spirit for the 2023 season of The Hundred.

+In June 2023, it was announced that Lawrence would join Surrey on an initial three-year deal ahead of the 2024 season.

 Big Bash League

 In November 2020, Lawrence joined the Brisbane Heat as an international recruit, replacing Tom Banton.

+In the 2023/2024 season of the Big Bash League (BBL13) Lawrence joined the Melbourne Stars as an international recruit.